 Preview the Ridge will help students to become more comfortable and confident about being at PRHS.

 Students will: Learn about transition to high school and the Peachtree Ridge Freshman Academy, take a tour of PRHS, learn about graduation requirements, discuss time management and study skills, have Q & A time with upperclassmen and have time to meet other future Lions!

 Registration will be open from February to July 2020 on the PRHS websites.

 Lion's Learning Institute

-This is a chance for students who are taking AP Human Geography or AP Human/AP Environmental Science to hear from our AP Teachers about the skills and strategies that will help to make them successful during the course of their high school career.
-We will also have current students available to answer questions and time for students to get any help they need on their Summer Reading Assignments.Please register by July 1, 2018
+The AP Lions Learning Institute for rising 9th graders who are registered for AP courses in the 2020-2021 school year will take place July 9 from 1pm to 3:30pm at Peachtree Ridge High School.
+Students who are attending Preview the Ridge in the morning should bring a lunch to eat between the two events.This is a chance for students who are taking AP Human Geography or AP Human/AP Environmental Science to hear from our AP Teachers about the skills and strategies that will help to make them successful during the course of their high school career.
+We will also have current students available to answer questions and time for students to get any help they need on their Summer Reading Assignments.Please register by July 1, 2020